 INQUIRY LAWFUL UNLAWFUL Name Whether the applicant has worked under another name.
 Have you ever worked for this college under a different name?
 Is any additional information relative to change of name or use of an assumed name or nickname necessary to enable a check on your work record?
 If yes, explain.
 What name(s) are your work records listed under?
-Inquiry into any title which indicates race, color, religion, sex, national origin, disability, age, military status, or ancestry Address Inquiry into place and length of time at current address Inquiry into any foreign addresses which would indicate national origin Age No acceptable inquiry Requirement of birth certificate or baptismal record Any inquiry that reveals the date of high school graduation Any other inquiry that reveals whether applicant is at least 40 years of age How old are you?
+Inquiry into any title which indicates race, color, religion, sex, national origin, disability, age, military status, or ancestry.
+Address Inquiry into place and length of time at current address.
+Inquiry into any foreign address which would indicate national origin.
+Age No acceptable inquiry.
+Requirement of birth certificate or baptismal record.
+Any inquiry that reveals the date of high school graduation.
+Any other inquiry that reveals whether applicant is at least 40 years of age.
+How old are you?
 What is your date of birth?
 What are the ages of your children, if any?
-Race, Color, Physical Features Voluntary submission of Equal Employment Opportunity (EEO) information made directly via Human Resources' EEO All questions about race and color including: Inquiry as to applicant's race, color of skin, eyes, or hair or other questions directly or indirectly indicating race or color.
+Race, Color, Physical Features Voluntary submission of Equal Employment Opportunity (EEO) information made directly via Human Resources EEO.
+All questions about race and color including: Inquiry as to applicant's race, color of skin, eyes, or hair to other questions directly or indirectly indicating race or color.
 Applicant's height or weight when it is not relevant to the job.
 What race are you?
 Are you a member of a minority group?
 What is your national origin?

-INQUIRY LAWFUL UNLAWFUL Religion or Creed No acceptable inquiry Any question requesting the applicant's religious denomination, religious affiliations, and church, parish, pastor or religious holidays observed.
+INQUIRY LAWFUL UNLAWFUL Religion or Creed No acceptable inquiry Any question requesting the applicant's religious denomination, religious affiliations and church, parish, pastor, or religious holidays observed.
 What religion are you?
 Which religious holidays will you be taking off from work?
 What church do you attend?
 Do you attend church regularly?
-Height & Weight Inquiries as to a person's ability to perform actual job duties and responsibilities A requirement that a certain height or weight will not be considered to be a job requirement unless the employer can show that no employee with the ineligible height or weight could do the work.
-Birthplace No acceptable inquiry Any inquiry into place of birth.
-Any inquiry into place of birth or parents, grandparents or spouse Residence, Nationality Place of residence.
-Length of residence in this city.
-About foreign language skills (reading, speaking, and/or writing) if relevant to the job.
-Specific inquiries into foreign addresses that would indicate national origin or nationality of applicant.
-Whether applicant owns or rents home.
-Inquiry into applicant's lineage, ancestry, national origin, descent, parentage, or nationality.
-Nationality of applicant's spouse or parents.
-What is your mother's tongue?
+Height and Weight Inquiry as to a person's ability to perform actual job duties and responsibilities.
+A requirement that a certain height or weight will not be considered to be a job requirement unless the employer can show that o employee with the ineligible height or weight could do the work.
+Birthplace No acceptable inquiry • Any inquiry into place of birth.
+Any inquiry into place of birth or parents, grandparents, or spouse.
+Residence, Nationality Place of residence.
+Specific inquires in to foreign address that would indicate national origin or nationally •Length of residence in this city. of applicant.
+About foreign language skills (reading, speaking, and/or writing) • Whether applicant owns or rents home. if relevant to this job.
+Inquiry into applicant's lineage, ancestry, national origin, decent, parentage, or nationality.
+Nationality of applicant's spouse or parents. • What is your mother's tongue?
 Pregnancy No acceptable inquiry.
 Any question concerning pregnancy, birth control, or capacity to reproduce.
 Advocacy of any form of birth control or family planning.